The Top Ten Greatest Plant Monsters

 combination.
 If you've never seen the Mean Green Mother in action, it's probably time to

 update your rental list.
-If you would rather spoil yourself now, enjoy the plant's
+If you would rather spoil yourself now, enjoy the plant's two major

 songs.